 Collaborative care for the management of depressive disorders is a multicomponent, healthcare system-level intervention that uses case managers to link primary care providers, patients, and mental health specialists.
 This collaboration is designed to 1) improve the routine screening and diagnosis of depressive disorders; 2) increase provider use of evidence-based protocols for the proactive management of diagnosed depressive disorders; and 3) improve clinical and community support for active patient engagement in treatment goal setting and self-management.

-Collaborative care models (Katon 2001) typically have case managers, who support primary care providers with functions such as: patient education; patient follow up to track depression outcomes and adherence to treatment; and adjustment of treatment plans for patients who do not improve.
+Collaborative care models (Katon et al., 2001) typically have case managers, who support primary care providers with functions such as: patient education; patient follow up to track depression outcomes and adherence to treatment; and adjustment of treatment plans for patients who do not improve.
 Primary care providers are usually responsible for routine screening for and diagnosing of depressive disorders; initiating treatment for depression; and referring patients to mental health specialists as needed.
 These mental health specialists provide clinical advice and decision support to primary care providers and case managers.
 These processes are frequently coordinated by technology-based resources such as electronic medical records, telephone contact, and provider reminder mechanisms.

 The U.S. Preventive Services Task Force (USPSTF) recommends screening for depression in adults (2009) and adolescents (2009) in outpatient primary care settings when adequate systems are in place for efficient diagnosis, treatment and follow-up for depressive disorders.
 The implementation of collaborative care models is one way to ensure that such systems are in place.